UtrechtUniversity/yoda/docs/design/metadata/metadata-mappings.md

 ---
-grand_parent: Software design
+grand_parent: Software Design
 parent: Metadata
 ---
-## Mapping of yoda-metadata.json
+## Metadata mappings
 When a datapackage with yoda-metadata.json is published it will be processed and converted to three different forms.
 If changes are made to the metadata.json.